crownedgrouse/geas/README.md

    - R = Recommended : Patches that should be applied, because code is using module impacted by a patch for current version `GEAS_TIPS=1`

+## Donations ##

+If you find this project useful, and help it to be maintained, please donate to:

+    Bitcoin: 1Ep9VoyNtnNiGoXM52V6NwcMh4SZ9bxkAG
+    Ethereum: 0xfac5e46ffe12ec1fc2830d95c22e6583d163d7f9

 ## Quick Start ##